Financial-Times/origami-build-service/README.md

 Running Locally
 ---------------

-In the Origami Build Service working directory, use `docker-compose` (via our Make tasks) to build and start a container:
+In the working directory, use `docker-compose` to build and start a container.
+We have some Make tasks which simplify this:

 ```sh
 make build-dev run-dev